 You can do this by using the “I position,” stating what you will do, rather than what you want your children to do.
 However, she also warns that there is no magic in simply using the right language—the magic comes when you truly have an inner conviction and is willing to put it into action.

-In sum, Brown’s book puts forward some very useful and unique ideas that can help parents strengthen all of their relationships.
+In sum, Growing yourself up: Bringing your best to all of life’s relationships puts forward some very useful and unique ideas that can help parents strengthen all of their relationships.

 The book you wish your parents had read (and your children will be glad that you did) by Philippa Perry